loddwwj/data-acquisition-project-go/index.md

 ### 2.3 Relative Humidity-Humidity Ratio

+**Relative humidity** is a way of describing how much humidity is present in the air, compared to how much there could be.
+On summer nights, dew begins to appear on grass leaves, which indicates that the air is "saturated" with water vapor and can no longer dissolve it.But if the temperature rises and the dew disappears again, that means the water evaporates and dissolves into the air, which is once again "unsaturated". **So the absolute water content in the air is constant, but the relative humidity is different.**

 Humidity contains several aspects including **Absolute humidity, Relative humidity, Specific humidity (humidity ratio)**.
 Absolute humidity can be defined as the mass of H_2 O in a certain amount of volume, which will be affected by both air pressure and temperature if the volume is not held constant.
 AH is the absolute humidity, $AH=\frac {m_{H_{2O}}}{V_{net}}$,unit is g/$m^3$

 Relative humidity, Rh or ϕ is the ratio of partial pressure of water vapor in the mixture to the equilibrium vapor pressure of water over a flat surface of pure water at a given temperature.
 [2] $ϕ=\frac {p_(H_{2O})}{p*(H_{2O})}$ (Partial pressure means the percentage of water pressure divided by total pressure.)
 Once the ϕ increase, air should become wetter.
 If the ϕ reaches 100%, it will reach the dew point (precipitation).
 Relative humidity will be affected by temperature. **The colder air will get a lower capacity to maintain vapors**.